ESG Questionnaire Response - Ninety One

 Voting decisions are disclosed publicly on a monthly basis on the Ninety One website and can be found our website via the following link: .

-With regard to our sustainability-focused products, our Annual Impact Reports present significant developments throughout the year, including all environmental metrics for the portfolios and underlying holdings as well as engagement goals and progress towards those goals.
-See the following links for examples:
+With regard to our sustainability-focused products, our annual sustainability reports present significant developments throughout the year, including environmental and sustainability metrics for the portfolios and underlying holdings, details on proxy voting (where applicable), as well as engagement goals and progress:

 Quarterly Sustainability Reports